libintomgit/devopslibin/python/codewithharry/readme.md

 15. Scope | Global variable | Global keyword
     * Global variable is a variable used by all the functions which is written out of the function
     * Local variable is only available within the function
-    * global keyword is used to access/change the global variable value
+    * global keyword is used within the function to access/change the global variable value var_name = def some_func(): global var_name var_name = "Something"
+    * This will change the var value globally from within the function
     * Under nested function GLOBAL keyword will not access the value of any variable in the nested function but it just access the global variable outside all the function
 16. Recrussive | Iterative